New Leipzig, North Dakota

 New Leipzig is a city in Grant County, North Dakota, United States.
 The population was 218 at the 2020 census.

 History

 New Leipzig was laid out in 1910 when the railroad was extended to that point.
 The city took its name after Leipzig, Germany.
 A post office has been in operation at New Leipzig since 1910.

+In 1933, New Leipzig was the site of one of the deadliest tornadoes in North Dakota's recorded history.
+The storm killed four siblings in the Lamb family, and left eight people injured.